vmware-archive/shipyard-boshrelease/README.md

+# shipyard-boshrelease is no longer actively maintained by VMware.

 # Bosh release for Shipyard

 One of the fastest ways to get [Shipyard](http://shipyard-project.com/) and manage multiple [Docker](https://www.docker.io/) hosts on any virtual infrastructure is to deploy this BOSH release.